tobyzerner/hello-goodbye/README.md

 1. The `${name}-active` and `${name}-from` classes are added
 2. Next frame: the `${name}-from` class is removed, and the `${name}-to` class is added
-3. When the transition ends: all classes are removed and the `finish` callback is called
+3. When the transition ends: all classes are removed and the returned Promise resolves

 ```ts
 import { transition } from 'hello-goodbye';